Homemade Valentine’s Day Dog Treats – Easy, Healthy & Fun

 by Jessi Larson

-Making homemade dog treats is something I’ve wanted to start doing more of this year.
+Making homemade dog treats is something I’ve wanted to start doing more of this year and these Valentine’s Day dog treats are great way to start.
 Actually, it’s on my list of New Year’s resolutions to start cooking more in general.
 For both my husband, Kyle, and my beloved Labrador Retriever, Toby.

 I must admit, I’m not a very patient chef.
 I get antsy if anything takes too long.
 So when figuring out a recipe for dog treats, my goal was to put together something that’s quick, easy and straightforward.

-Valentine’s Day is coming up, and that provided wonderful inspiration for the theme of the batch of treats I whipped up this weekend.
+Valentine’s Day is coming up, and that provided wonderful inspiration for the theme of the batch of Valentine’s Day dog treats I whipped up this weekend.

 This recipe uses only four ingredients: flour, eggs, peanut butter and canned beets.
 Aside from the canned beets, I bet you have all the ingredients in your cupboard already.